 Perhaps most fondly remembered for guiding England to the semi-finals of Italia 90, Robson was thought of equally as fondly on the continent, where he managed PSV, Sporting Lisbon, Porto and Barcelona.

-In the cynical, cut-throat industry of football, Robson was known for always conducted himself with dignity and treating others with respect.
+In the cynical, cut-throat industry of football, Robson was known for always conducting himself with dignity and treating others with respect.
 Here, we’ve compiled some of the greatest quotes about the great man, with one of his thrown in too.

 “There is not a person I would put one inch above Bobby Robson.”

-“He was a fantastic man, and loved by so many people.
+“He was a fantastic man and loved by so many people.
 His spirit and courage was incredible.
 All the time we spoke over a cup of coffee with his close family, his passion for football shone through.”